 Monitor regional, national or international initiatives and best practice in retail energy supply and municipal involvement to keep the GLA’s thinking and work abreast of latest developments.

-Working with and serving of the Board of Directors of the wholly owned subsidiary set up by GLA to manage this high profile contract.
+Working with and serving of the Board of Directors of the wholly owned subsidiary set up by GLA to manage this high profile programme.

 Provide advice and technical support to the Mayor, Deputy Mayors, Mayoral Advisers, senior managers and Assembly Members on matters within the area of responsibility.